Wall Street closes up on signs of economic rebound

-NEW YORK (Reuters) - Wall Street posted gains on Tuesday as market participants looked past widespread social unrest and pandemic worries to focus instead on easing lockdown restrictions and signs of economic recovery.
+NEW YORK (Reuters) - A late-session rally pushed Wall Street to solid gains on Tuesday as market participants looked past widespread social unrest and pandemic worries to focus instead on easing lockdown restrictions and signs of economic recovery.

 Tech shares, along with cyclical stocks like industrials and financials, gave the biggest lift to all three major stock indexes.